I have this written on an index card beside my computer.

 Those are my people.
-My pal, Paul Jarvis, calls this finding our rat people.
+Paul Jarvis calls this finding our rat people.

 Are you my rat person?
 Are you drawn to personal development and impeccable health (mind and body)?
 Are you committed to learning how to be kind, especially when you don’t feel like it?
 Do you prefer to be responsible for yourself and your life instead of being a victim?
 Do you try to see the good in people despite having been hurt profoundly?

 You know people like this.
 You work with people like this.
 You socialize with people like this.
 You date and marry and divorce people like this.
 If YOU ARE LIKE THIS, hopefully you are starting to reconsider how much longer you want to be.
 You're seeing that there's a common denominator in your life and all the experiences you've had and it's y-o-u.

 I remind myself that I don't need to reach those people.
 They aren't open to my message.
 They aren't ready for my work.
 I also don’t need those people in my life.
 And you don’t either, really.
 I just need the right ones, the people who are open and receptive and able to take on the process of self-actualization and maturity.